bdwong/extract-transcript/NOTES.md

     [ // paragraph?
       [ // a sentence?
         [ // a word
-          "originalword",
+          "transcribed-word", // lowercase word
-          "transcribed-word-with-punctuation", // can be null if originalword is okay "start_ms",
+          "decorated-word", // with punctuation and capitalization.
+Can be null if originalword is okay "start_ms", // start of word in ms
-          "end_ms",
+          "end_ms", // end of word in ms null,
           null,
-          null,
           [
-            1, // Don't know
+            1, // Don't know.
+0 or 1
-            1  // Don't know
+            1  // Don't know.
+0 or 1
           ]
         ]
       ]